Udzu/pudzu/pillar.md

 ![alt](images/fromtextbounded.png)

 **Image.from_multitext**: creates an image from multiple texts, fonts and colors, correctly lining up baselines.
-Only supports single-line texts.
-For multline texts, combine images with Image.from_column (with equal_heights set to True).
+Only supports single-line texts; for multline texts, combine images with Image.from_column (with equal_heights set to True).
+Supports underlining and strikethrough.

 ```python
 >> Image.from_multitext(["The ", "rain ", "in ", "Spain"],